-1 1.
-First Water (mental prayer) 2 2.
-Drawing Water (prayer of quiet)
+1. The Bucket - First Water (mental prayer)

-3 3.
-Irrigated Garden (imperfect union) 2 1.
-Rain (perfect union)
+4. Rain (perfect union)

 The first stage consists of drawing, or attempting to draw, water from a well by one's own effort.
 She calls this "the First Water" or "mental prayer".
 In it, we withdraw our minds from the outside world, and focus our minds upon seeking penitence and meditating upon Jesus' sacrifice on the cross.
 This is a slow and painful stage, in which we are filled 'drop by drop'.
 But through these efforts we can draw up some of our inward understanding of Grace.
 She says, "We shall do alright if we walk in righteousness and cling to virtue, but we shall advance at a snail's pace.
 Freedom of spirit is not to be had in that way."
 God has placed the water in the well of our garden.
 At other times, the well is dry and we must await more water.
 It is not helpful or healthy to grasp at the water that isn't there.
 We must wait for the well to again fill up before we can again draw water.
 God sometimes suspends our understanding.
 We must accept this.
 We must wait and prepare our garden for the life sustaining water.
 This stage, or beginning method is useful at first, and all men will have to fall back on it in their prayer life, but it is the lowest stage and least effective.